 Gear can make or break a hunt.
 In the backcountry, there are some essential items every mountain traveler should carry whether on a simple day hike or a multi-day adventure.
-September is the best month of the year in Montana with the color change of leaves and cool, crisp mornings.
-It’s what make elk go crazy during the rut.
+September and October are the best month of the year in Montana with the color change of leaves and cool, crisp mornings.
+Extra caution should be taken as we move into winter.

 Average high temp 70 deg

 Average total precipitation 1 inch

 Weather History in October